Configuring GTm 5250

 For more information about using GTm in demo/unmanaged mode, refer to Demo/Unmanaged GTm configuration.

-Connect the DVI-I to DVI-I cable to Computer In 2 on the rear of the codec.
-For the convenience of the GTm 5250 users, leave the other end of the cable on the meeting room table.
-This allows users to connect a laptop to the GTm 5250 when they need to do so.
-The GTm 5250 includes a selection of adaptors to be used with the DVI-I to DVI-I cable where the video output of a PC is other than DVI-I (for example, VGA, HDMI, DVI-D).
+Connect the DVI-I to DVI-I cable to Computer In 2 on the rear of the codec and leave the other end of the cable on the meeting room table.
+This allows users to connect a laptop to the GTm 5250 if needed.
+The GTm 5250 includes a selection of adaptors that can be used with the DVI-I to DVI-I cable if the video output on the laptop is not DVI-I (for example, VGA, HDMI, DVI-D).

 Additionally, you can connect an HDMI source to Computer In 1 on the rear of the codec.
-This can be useful where you have a permanent digital source that you want to connect to the GTm, for example an Apple TV or whiteboard.
+This can be useful if you have a permanent digital source you want to connect to the GTm, such as an Apple TV or whiteboard.

-When users are in a meeting, they can select to share content using the touchscreen controller.
-If more than one source is connected, the GTm 5250 displays content from the most-recently connected source.
+Users can share content through the touchscreen controller during meetings.
+If more than one source is connected, the GTm 5250 displays content from the most recently connected source.

-Connect PC audio out (or indeed another audio source) to the audio line-in on the rear of the codec to send PC audio to the speakers at the far end of the call.
+Connect PC audio out or other audio source to the audio line-in on the rear of the codec to send PC audio to the speakers at the far end of the call.